Novated Lease vs Car Loan

 Residuals: novated leases vs car loans

 At the end of every novated lease is a residual value, also known as a balloon or residual payment.
-The value is determined based on your car’s projected value at the end of your lease and must adhere to the ATO’s mandatory minimum values, which are:
+The value is determined based on your car’s projected value at the end of your lease and must adhere to the ATO’s mandatory minimum values.
+As of April 2025, these are:

 Lease term Residual value